For the fearless creative.

-Your About Me/Us page needs to have soul.
-Creating a kick ass page is easy if you invest some time in a few simple tricks; instead of writing that blog post today, take some time for your About page.
+Your About Me / Us page needs a soul.
+Creating a uniquely-you About page is easy if you invest some time in a few simple tricks; instead of writing that blog post or spending a whole bunch of time on Insta (guilty!), take some time to rework your current About page today.

 Make it simple and concise.
 Don’t ‘fluff it up’ — use the keywords that your audience are searching for.
 Are you a lifestyle blogger?
 Pop that in there.
 A beauty blogger?
 A fitness blogger?
 A furniture business?
 A virtual assistant?
 Those key phrase about you should sing.